jmbredenberg/Mafia-rules/README.md

 ###Manipulate the Press: (1 use)

-You may use this on any previous murder the mafia have committed to convert all the clues at the murder site to dummy clues.
-Dummy clues will always turn up a negative result.
+You may use this on any previous murder the mafia have committed to cause all investigations to return negative.
 The mafia can also set the location where the kill is announced to have happened.
+This ability will not affect Gay Knight investigations, though a Gay Knight will not know the true kill location.
+Frame may be used on top of this ability to make investigations on a different person return positive.
 When you use this ability, notify both the moderators and the victim immediately, so that the location will be posted as desired.

 ###Hire a Hitman: (1 use)